 The total amount increased from 346 (PQ5) to 348 (PQ6), and 347 in PQ7.
 Figure 1 plots the number of RCs from January 2009, and it shows that the number has been increasing at a lower speed since PQ2.
 In fact, PY1 was characterized by the expansion of the infrastructure in the Baltic region (Bosnia and Herzegovina, South East Europe region (Armenia, FYR of Montenegro and Georgia), Latin America (Argentina, Venezuela) and Asia Pacific (New Zeeland).

-From PY3 further expansions will be driven mainly driven by the integration of new providers and the capability of integrating new software platforms.
+For PY3 further expansions will be driven mainly driven by the integration of new providers and the capability of integrating new software platforms.
 In PY2 two new RPs got engaged with EGI by signing a Resource infrastructure Provider MoU: the South African Grid Initiative [SAG] and the Ukrainian National Grid [UNG].
 An expansion of the number of RCs is expected in PY3 in those two areas.

 GOCDB was used to extract information about the number of certified production RCs.